 Google released the most recent data about which versions of Android are commonly used:

 - 7.1 4.0%

 - 8.0 Oreo 0.5%

-Android 5.0 & 5.1 Lollipop being over 3 years old is used by 26.3% of all Android users.
-The most recent version Oreo which is only 4 months is used by just 0.5%.
+As an illustration, Android 5.0 & 5.1 Lollipop is over 3 years old but used by 26.3% of all Android users.
+Surprisingly, Oreo which is only 4 months is used by just 0.5%.

-In the forever forward-thinking technology assimilating culture we are living in, people want the newest and best features for their products.
-So why do most Android users never update to the latest version?
+In the forward-thinking, technology assimilating culture we are living in, people want the newest features for their products.
+So, why do most Android users never update to the latest version?
 Is it not available or do they choose not to update?

-The simplest answer is availability.
-There are too many versions of Android available on the market.
-With the headliners such as Samsung, Google and Sony branding their own versions of the system and using their own customised versions of day to day apps.
-This means when a new version of Android is released to the public, a custom version must then be made for each company.
+Perhaps, the simplest answer is availability.
+Namely, there are too many versions of Android available on the market.
+Moreover, with the headliners such as Samsung, Google and Sony branding their own versions of the system.
+In addition, they are using their own customised versions of day to day apps as well.
+Consequently, when a new version of Android is released to the public, a custom version must then be made for each company.
 Depending on the development process, this can be months in development if a company even decides to customise their own version.

 Argument: Do consumers want the update?

 You could see the argument from both sides.
 Android users have always maintained that they have more diversity and openness with their platform.
 Unlike their direct competitor iOS, users can customise their device to look and appear how they want.